MargaritaAtr/NikolTroyan/README.md

 -  The section includes the feedback from Nikol's three customers.
 -  Reading the service feedback is essential for the research as it provides a natural feeling about it.
--  The feedback containers are responsive for media queries less than 700px and 460px screens , using flex layout.
+-  The feedback containers are responsive for media queries less than 700px screens , using flex layout.

 <br>